MuhamadSabr/React-Library-application/README.md

 Uses Bootstrap to style every page and component.

-#Tasks expected to be completed in next week
+#Tasks expected to be completed in the next two weeks:
 Library Service which users can leave messages for administrators to answer.
+Stripe Credit Card Payments.